adbenitez/deltachat-cursed/README.md

 - Messages will be displayed in red if someone mentions you.
 - You will get a notification if someone mentions you in a group.
-- The message marker `>` will be gray if the message is encrypted, or red if message is not encrypted.
+- The message timestamp will be gray if the message is encrypted, or red if message is not encrypted.
-- Message will be gray until it is sent.
-- You will see `✓` at the end of the message if it was send, `✓✓` when the message was noticed, or `✖` if message failed to send.
+- You will see `→` in your message if it is not sent yet, `✓` if it was send, `✓✓` when the message was read, or `✖` if the message was not delivered to some of the recipients.
 - You can send emojis sending typing their string representation, for example: `:thumbs_up:`
 - You can have emoji, contact names and commands autocompletion typing `:`, `@` or `/` and pressing <kbd>Tab</kbd>
 - You can tweak the app colors editing `~/.curseddelta/theme.json`